Overview

 Those cases were the first of the class action cases in 26 states that FDAzar brought against Walmart, alleging that the company had systematically violated federal labor laws.
 FDAzar played a central role in coordinating the litigation, partnering with other firms while serving as lead settlement counsel or co-lead settlement counsel in many of the cases.
 The results are a matter of record:

-The FDAzar Walmart Lawsuit List
+FDAzar Walmart Lawsuit List

 FDAzar was instrumental in bringing these cases to a successful conclusion, resulting in more than $750 million in verdicts and settlements.
 FDAzar attorneys successfully represented plaintiffs in Colorado, Florida, Illinois, Indiana, Iowa, Kentucky, Mississippi, Missouri, New Jersey, New Mexico, North Dakota, Oklahoma, South Carolina, and Tennessee — and were part of the trial teams that produced multi-million dollar verdicts in California and Pennsylvania.

 The Walmart cases demonstrate the resolve, tenacity, and ability of FDAzar when it comes to class action lawsuits and other forms of complex litigation.
-Taking on the nation’s largest retailer was a test of the firm’s determination, resourcefulness, patience, and ability to work with others to achieve the best result for its clients.
+Taking on the nation’s largest retailer was a test of the firm’s determination, resourcefulness, patience, and ability to work with others to achieve the best results for its clients.
 FDAzar is proud of what it accomplished for current and former Walmart workers, and looks forward to the opportunity to help others seeking accountability from large corporations.

 If you have suffered damages as a result of unfair business practices, data breaches, or corporate misconduct, the attorneys at FDAzar may be able to help.
 Speak to a member of our class action and complex litigation team today.
 The consultation is free.